amstee/EasyCut/services/README.md

 ## Salon

-This service allow third parties manipulate easy cut salons, with this service you can create, update, ... salons.
+This service allow third parties to manipulate easy cut salons, with this service you can create, update, ... salons.

 A salon is linked to a user, meaning this user is the manager.